Creation Based Science Kids Love

 What elementary science curriculum stood out above all the rest?
 Apologia!

-*** Because we love helping you find awesome curriculum and love giveaways, be sure to scroll to the bottom of this post for a fantastic Back to Homeschool Giveaway for Rainbow Resource through July 24th, 2019. ***
+*** Because we love helping you find awesome curriculum and love giveaways, be sure to scroll to the bottom of this post for a fantastic Giveaway for Apologia Science. ***

 Disclosure: This post is brought to you in partnership with our friends at Apologia.
 We were compensated for our time, but all opinions are our own and we were not required to post a positive review.
 As always, we only share the products our family has found to be valuable and hope will benefit your family as well.